Kunalkumarsaw/Invisibility-Cloak--using-OpenCV/README.md

 Follow the clock_invisivble.py for the code

 Some of the QNA 's

-why do we convert BGR colour code to HSV colour code ans- R, G, B in RGB are all co-related to the color luminance( what we loosely call intensity),i.e., We cannot separate color information from luminance.
+why do we convert BGR colour code to HSV colour code? ans- R, G, B in RGB are all co-related to the color luminance( what we loosely call intensity),i.e., We cannot separate color information from luminance.
 HSV or Hue Saturation Value is used to separate image luminance from color information.
 This makes it easier when we are working on or need luminance of the image/frame.
 For more refrence https://stackoverflow.com/questions/17063042/why-do-we-convert-from-rgb-to-hsv/17063317#:~:text=R%2C%20G%2C%20B%20in%20RGB,luminance%20of%20the%20image%2Fframe.